-*Please note that the Chisenhale Friends’ price is only available to those who have supported the gallery via the Benefactors programme.
+*Please note that the Chisenhale Friends’ price is only available to those who have supported the gallery via the Friends and Patrons' programme.
 For more information and details of how to join click here.

-Chisenhale Gallery is pleased to present a very special limited edition by Mark Leckey, as the fourth in our annual series of ‘Archive Editions’.
+Chisenhale Gallery presents a very special limited edition by Mark Leckey, the fourth in our annual series of ‘Archive Editions’.